Property Management Tips and Tricks

 - Set and Forget – Tenants prefer to set up recurring payments so that once a bill is scheduled, they won’t have to think about it again.
 This allows them to avoid the hassle of sending a check in the mail or delivering it to the leasing office by hand.

 - Auto Ledger – Automated rent collection systems categorize and record rent collection into an account ledger, making it easy for a landlord or onsite property manager to see who has paid rent and who hasn’t.

 - Reduce Late Rent Payments – Even if tenants don’t use autopay, they can enable notifications and reminders that rent is coming due.
 This saves you the trouble of tracking residents down and harassing them for payment, which can become a sore spot in the tenant–landlord relationship.

 #4 Managing Access to Amenity Spaces

-In light of the COVID-19 pandemic, some communities are now requiring reservations for the use of common areas, or amenity spaces like the gym.
+In light of the COVID-19 pandemic, some communities are now requiring reservations for the use of common areas, or amenity spaces like the pool or workout room.
 Depending on the number of amenities or common areas your rental property offers, this can easily become a time-consuming process – especially for an in-demand amenity or common area.

 Consider investing in a resident amenity scheduling software to make life easier for both you and your residents.
 Note that this may already come as a part of your property management software and not require a further investment on your part.